MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/storage-spaces-direct-overview.md

 Storage Spaces Direct is a feature of Azure Stack HCI and Windows Server that enables you to cluster servers with internal storage into a software-defined storage solution.

 This article provides an overview of Storage Spaces Direct, how it works, when to use it, and its key benefits.
-It also includes videos by Storage Spaces Direct experts at Microsoft and real-world stories of Storage Spaces Direct customers.
+You can also watch videos by Storage Spaces Direct experts at Microsoft and read real-world stories of Storage Spaces Direct customers.

 To get started, try [Storage Spaces Direct](https://techcommunity.microsoft.com/t5/storage-at-microsoft/bg-p/FileCAB) in Microsoft Azure, or download a 180-day-licensed evaluation copy of Windows Server from [Windows Server Evaluations](https://go.microsoft.com/fwlink/?linkid=842602).
+To know the minimum hardware requirements for Storage Spaces Direct, see [Storage Spaces Direct hardware requirements](storage-spaces-direct-hardware-requirements.md).

 To find answers to frequently asked questions about Storage Spaces Direct, see [FAQs](storage-spaces-direct-faq.yml).

 ## What is Storage Spaces Direct?

 Storage Spaces Direct is a software-defined storage solution that allows you to share storage resources in your converged and hyperconverged IT infrastructure.
 It enables you to combine internal storage drives on a cluster of physical servers (2 and up to 16) into a software-defined pool of storage.

 This storage pool appears and acts like a network share that is always accessible from any server within the cluster.
 This storage pool has cache, tiers, resiliency, and erasure coding across columns—all configured and managed automatically.

 You can scale out the storage capacity of your cluster by adding more drives or adding more servers in the cluster.
 Storage Spaces Direct automatically onboards the new drives and rebalances the storage pool.
 The storage pool automatically uses the fastest storage media present to provide built-in and always-on cache.

 Storage Spaces Direct is a core technology of Azure Stack HCI, versions 21H2 and 20H2.
 It’s also included in Windows Server 2019 Datacenter, Windows Server 2016 Datacenter, and [Windows Server Insider Preview Builds](https://insider.windows.com/for-business-getting-started-server/).

 You can deploy Storage Spaces Direct on a cluster of physical servers or on virtual machine (VM) guest clusters.
 If deploying it on a cluster of physical servers, we recommend using Azure Stack HCI servers.
-To deploy Storage Spaces Direct as part of Azure Stack HCI, see [What is the deployment process for Azure Stack HCI?](/azure-stack/hci/deploy/deployment-overview).
+To deploy Storage Spaces Direct as part of Azure Stack HCI, see [Deployment process for Azure Stack HCI](/azure-stack/hci/deploy/deployment-overview).
 However, you can still use Windows Server for physical server deployment if you want.

 Deploying Storage Spaces Direct on VM guest clusters delivers virtual shared storage across a set of VMs on top of a private or public cloud.
 This deployment is supported only in Windows Server.
 To deploy Storage Spaces Direct on VM guest clusters, see [Using Storage Spaces Direct in guest virtual machine clusters](storage-spaces-direct-in-vm.md).